helloIAmPau/node-spinner/README.md

 **`obj.setSpinnerString(spinnerString)`**

 Sets the spinner string.
-Accepts either a String or Integer index.
+Accepts either a String or an Integer index to reference the [built-in spinners](#demo).

 **`obj.setSpinnerDelay(spinnerDelay)`**